-YesCymru is a non-party political grassroots organisation campaigning for Welsh independence, majority funded by member subscriptions and donations (Our only other income comes from the sale of YesCymru merchandise in our online shop).
+YesCymru is a non-party political grassroots organisation campaigning for Welsh independence, majority funded by member subscriptions and donations.
+Our only other income comes from the sale of YesCymru merchandise in our online shop (see Section 5).
 We are committed to maintaining the trust and confidence of all our supporters, whether you are a visitor to our website, a member or have simply signed up to receive our newsletter.

-By reading on below, you can find out more detail about what data we collect and why, as well as how we look after it (the bottom line being that we will never share your personal data with any third party organisations).
+By reading on below, you can find out more detail about what data we collect and why, as well as how we look after it.

 When someone visits yes.cymru we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.